hexbatch/apple-core/core-docs/y-core-expansions/interfaces.md

     * Can optionally use an interface expression to filter through

 Pipeline joints allow more than one pipeline to be joined, inputs match outputs.
-Each pipeline at the joint can select to copy the action and also move the token in its pipeline, or make sure its the only pipeline to process the container
+Each pipeline at the joint can select to copy the action and also move the element in its pipeline, or make sure it is the only pipeline to process the container

 can be any order of joints and pipelines
-A container can only get into the same pipeline one time only, before its put into a set, and then its can start over again
+A container can only get into the same pipeline one time only, before its put into a set, and then it is can start over again

 ## Pipeline events